jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 **Validates item:** Healthy DNS baseline

-**Purpose:** Prove the isolated client, both upstreams, resolver, and Deployments work before fault injection.
+**Purpose:** Confirm that the test client, both upstream servers, the resolver, and all Deployments work before creating a failure.

 **Prerequisites:** Run Common prerequisites; no application workload is required.